 What do you mean by metallic character of an element?
-How does it vary
+How does it vary as we go down a group?
+Give reason for this variation.

-Write dow n three major difference between Mendelle v's perio odic tal ble an d Modern p eriodic table.
+Write down three major difference between Mendellev's periodic table ar 10 Modern periodic table.

 - 14. What are renewable and non-renewable sources of energy?
 What are the qualities of an ideal source of energy?
 3 - 15.
 What are amphoteric oxides?
 Give two examples of amphoteric oxides.
-3 - 16. (a) Draw the ray diagram for a concave mirror, when the object is placed between Focus and centre of curvature. - (b) A concave lens has focal length of 15 cm.
-At what distance should the object from the lens be placed so that it forms an image at 10 cm from the lens?
+3 - 16 Draw the ray diagram for a concave mirror, when the object is placed (a) between Focus and centre of curvature. - A concave lens has focal length of 15 cm.
+At what distance should (b) the object from the lens be placed so that it forms an image at 10 cm from the lens?
 Also, find the magnification produced by the lens.
-5 - 17. (a) What is an homologous series? - (b) Explain the cleansing action of soap with the help of diagram.
-5 - 18.
-Draw a labelled diagram of female reproductive system and write the function of its different parts. - 19. (a) State Fleming's left hand rule. - (b) Name two safety measures commonly used in electric circuits.
-How can we avoid the overloading of electric circuits?

-- 20. (a) Explain the terms:
+5 - 17.
+What is an homologous series? (a) - Explain the cleansing action of soap with the help of diagram. (b) 5 - Draw a labelled diagram of female reproductive system and write the 18.
+5 function of its different parts. - 19.
+5 (a) State Fleming's left hand rule. - Name two safety measures commonly used in electric circuits.
+How (b) can we avoid the overloading of electric circuits? - 20.
+Explain the terms: (a) - 5 - (i) Corrosion - (ii)Rancidity - (b) A Shiny brown coloured element 'X' on heating in air becomes black in colour.
+Name the element X and the black coloured compound formed. - 21.
+What are plant hormones?
+Name different plant hormones along with their functions 5

-- ) Explain the terms .

-- (i) Corrosion

-- (ii) Rancidity

-- (b) A Shiny brown coloured element 'X' on heating in air becomes black in colour.
-Name the element X and the black coloured compound formed.

-- 21. What are plant hormones?
-Name different plant hormones along with their functions.